Tourists injured, missing in eruption of New Zealand volcano

-WELLINGTON, New Zealand (AP) — A volcano erupted Monday on a small New Zealand island frequented by tourists, and a number of people were missing and injured after the eruption.
+WELLINGTON, New Zealand (AP) — A volcano on a small New Zealand island frequented by tourists erupted with a large plume of ash and steam Monday, and a number of people were missing and injured after the blast.

 Prime Minister Jacinda Ardern said about 100 tourists were on or near White Island when it erupted in the afternoon.